-The SSAF is set each year by the Australian Government and contributes to funding student services and amenities that enhance your experience as an RMIT student.
 You can expect to be charged the SSAF if you are studying an RMIT program in Australia and are charged a tuition fee by the University.

 Materials fees include fees and charges associated with field trips or goods that are used to produce items that become your physical property.
 The materials fees associated with the program or course (subject) you are studying are made available prior to your enrolment.

-Administration fees are a range of fees and charges that apply to specific services or goods supplied by the university.
+Administrative fees are a range of fees and charges that apply to specific services or goods supplied by the university.
 These fees are only payable if you use the goods or services they relate to.